acrepet/acrepet.github.io/about.md

 Since 2015, my work time has been split between my own IT company, [Ninja Squad](http://ninja-squad.com/), and a position in a French engineering School, [Mines Saint-Etienne](http://www.mines-stetienne.fr).
 Beside that, I’m actively involved in [**non-profit collectives and Tech communities**](/activism/).

-I want to put my skills to use in Tech projects which have a true and **significative positive impact on the world**.
-I favor career choices that make IT a great tool to help people and serve projects with **societal and environmental impacts**.
-I feel that working in Software means you're constantly thinking critically with an **ethical stance**.

 I'm the head of Learning innovation Department at the French engineering School [Mines Saint-Etienne](http://www.mines-stetienne.fr).
 I lead a team of 6 people who build ingenious pedagogical tools and encourage innovation and change in the learning environment.

 The IT company I co-founded in France, [Ninja Squad](http://ninja-squad.com/), is well-known for its core values.
 We apply a **cooperative management**, we **support open source**, we do sometimes [voluntary development](https://blog.ninja-squad.com/2018/05/10/globe42/) (the last one is for a migrant health center) and [our technical books about Angular](https://books.ninja-squad.com/angular) are sold under a “Pay what you want” mode, supporting non-profit organizations like [Electronic Frontier Foundation](https://www.eff.org/).